 During your experience, your knowledge of nature conservation and African wildlife will be greatly enhanced through your dedicated programme co-ordinators, and you will leave with a stronger understanding of conservation issues, and the knowledge that you have made a real contribution to nature conservation and local communities in Africa.

-The programme also has a strong focus towards community development projects, and you will be participating in and contributing to the “Children In The Wilderness” (CITW) programme, in association with the world renowned ecotourism company Wilderness Safaris.
+The programme also has a strong focus towards community development projects, and you will be participating in and contributing to our upliftment programme at our local rural school, the Masuwe Primary School.

 Country and area: Zimbabwe, Victoria Falls